Urban planning education: Coursework

 As urban planning is such a broad and interdisciplinary field, a typical planning degree program emphasizes breadth over depth, with core coursework that provides background for all areas of planning.
 Core courses typically include coursework in history, theory of urban planning, urban design, statistics, land use, planning law, zoning law, public policy and administration, urban economics, and planning practice.
 Many planning degree programs also allow a student to "concentrate" in a specific area of interest within planning, such as land use, environmental planning, housing, community development, economic development, historic preservation, international development, urban design, transportation planning, or geographic information systems (GIS).
 Some programs permit a student to concentrate in real estate, however, graduate real estate education has changed giving rise to specialized real estate programs.

 Professional degrees

-The most common planning degree is at a graduate level (per Planetizen's global program directory); there is not one standard naming convention for the degree and each generally reflects the geographic focus of the specific program (e.g. regional, urban, city, and/or town planning).
+The most common planning degree is at the graduate level (per Planetizen's global program directory); there is not one standard naming convention for the degree and each generally reflects the geographic focus of the specific program (e.g. regional, urban, city, and/or town planning).
 There are fewer bachelor's degree programs in urban planning.
 Research degrees are commonly only offered as part of a doctorate program.
 The United States has the highest concentration of programs in planning, followed by the United Kingdom, Australia, and Canada.
 However, there are also a growing number of offerings in countries including South Africa, Brazil, and India.